stanous-gracious/demo_projects/README.md

 # Ticket Reservation System
-A simple ticket reservation system books the tickets, temporary hold, and final reservation of seats for multiple users The build tool used is Maven.
+A simple ticket reservation system books the tickets, temporary holds the ticket, completes the final reservation of seats for multiple users and also performs the cancellation of the booking with the following menu on the console

+---------- Enter your choice: ---------
+1. Book Seats
+2. Show total Available Seats
+3. View Reservation
+4. Cancel Reservation
+5. Exit

+The build tool used is Maven.

 Note: There are few assumptions to the Demo Application
-1) There is no client server architecture to demonstrate the progam functionality due to time constraint
+1) There is no client server architecture to demonstrate the progam functionality
-2) There is no MVC architecture to demonstrate the progam functionality due to time constraint
+2) There is no MVC architecture to demonstrate the progam functionality
 3) Input Validations on user input is not done as there can be lot of variations on data type, data length, data range and limits etc
 4) Demo application does book tickets for muliple email-id's as input and store the reservation against multiple email-id which is the key field
-5) Application demo is why console/scanner object
+5) Application demo is via console/scanner object
 6) Menu options drive the user navigation to book the tickets, user can select the menu items {1,2,3,4,5} on console to chose the options
 7) Menu options are always available to drive the flow
 8) All steps to build and run the program are given below
-9) Console Output for All use cases is documented below as part of testing the quality product in less time
+9) Console Output for All use cases is documented below as part of test completion
-10) Code and Binaries are given for this Demo
-11) Junit cases are coded for this Demo
+10) Junit cases are coded for this Demo

 ## Prerequisite
 Java 8